 In Figs.~\ref{fig:obj_function_nns} (for the networks of network scientists) and \ref{fig:obj_function_facebook} (for the Facebook networks), we present the objective-function values \eqref{eq:FindCut} for each method for detecting core--periphery structure.
-In Table \ref{tab:correlation_real_networks} in the Appendix 4, we compare the Pearson and Spearman correlations between the coreness values of the methods for these empirical networks.
-For these networks, we find that the values of {\sc Degree-Core}, {\sc Core-Score}, {\sc Path-Core}, and {\sc LowRank-Core} are usually strongly correlated to each other, whereas the {\sc Lap-Core} values are very different.
+In Table \ref{tab:correlation_real_networks} in Appendix 4, we compare the Pearson and Spearman correlations between the coreness values of the methods for these empirical networks.
+For these networks, we find that the values of {\sc Degree-Core}, {\sc Core-Score}, {\sc Path-Core}, and {\sc LowRank-Core} are usually strongly correlated to each other, whereas the {\sc Lap-Core} values are very different (and sometimes almost entirely uncorrelated).
 We find similar results when we use a similarity measure to compare partitions into a core set and periphery set from maximizing the objective function \eqref{eq:FindCut}.
-We define the similarity fraction between two measures as
+We compute a similarity between two measures using the expression

-where $w_1$ is the number of vertices classified as core vertices in both measures or as peripheral vertices in both measures, and $w_0$ is the number of vertices that are classified differently in the two measures.
+where $w_1$ is the number of vertices classified in the same way (i.e., either both as core vertices or both as peripheral vertices) in both measures, and $w_0$ is the number of vertices that are classified differently in the two measures.
 (Thus, $w_0 + w_1 = n$ is the total number of vertices.)
 One can also observe that the two networks of network scientists are similar to each other and that the two Facebook networks are similar to each other in terms of their correlations and core--periphery partitions.
 See Table \ref{tab:correlation_real_networks} in Appendix 4, and also see Figs.~\ref{fig:obj_function_nns} and \ref{fig:obj_function_facebook}.
 For instance, the core--periphery separation points of {\sc Lap-Core} and {\sc LapSgn-Core} yield much closer $S_\textrm{frac}$ values for Facebook networks than for the networks of network scientists.